uPortal-Attic/uportal-home/.github/CONTRIBUTING.md

 The short version:

 + You must have submitted an [Apereo Individual Contributor License Agreement][]
-+ You individually must actually appear in the roster of registered ICLAs.
++ You individually must actually appear in the [roster of registered ICLAs][Apereo CLA roster].
 + To the extent that you're working under the auspices of an employer or working on behalf of anyone or anything other than yourself individually, those entities must have submitted a [Apereo Corporate Contributor License Agreement][] naming you as an authorized contributor.
-+ Those entities must actually appear in the roster of registered CCLAs.
++ Those entities must actually appear in [the roster of registered CCLAs][Apereo CLA roster].

 The long version: